-28. (1) No person shall emit any substances which cause air pollution in the council area and as prescribed in the air quality standards set in terms of section 63 of the Environmental Management Act [Chapter 20:27] and the Environmental Management (Atmospheric Pollution Control) Regulations Statutory Instrument 72 of 2009, which shall apply, mutatis mutandis in the council area.

-(2) No person who engages in any of the following activities -

-- (a) the burning of waste at a landfill; or

-- (b) the burning of vehicle tyres; or

-- (c) the burning of bitumen; or

-- (d) the burning of metallic wire coated with any material; or

-Masvingo City Council (Environmental and Natural Resources Conservation) By-laws, 2023 shall in the course of that activity emit any substance into the atmosphere in excess of the amount prescribed in the Third Schedule of the Environment Management (Atmospheric Pollution Control) Regulations Statutory Instrument 72 of 2009.
+- 28. (1) No person shall emit any substances which cause air pollution in the council area and as prescribed in the air quality standards set in terms of section 63 of the Environmental Management Act [Chapter 20:27] and the Environmental Management (Atmospheric Pollution Control) Regulations, 2009, Statutory Instrument 72 of 2009, which shall apply, mutatis mutandis, in the council area. - $(2) \, No \, person \, who \, engages \, in \, any \, of \, the \, following \, activities \, -$ - (a) the burning of waste at a landfill; or - (b) the burning of vehicle tyres; or - (c) the burning of bitumen; or - (d) the burning of metallic wire coated with any material; or shall in the course of that activity emit any substance into the atmosphere in excess of the amount prescribed in the Third Schedule to the Environment Management (Atmospheric Pollution Control) Regulations, 2009, Statutory Instrument 72 of 2009.